AshkanYaghubi/Site-Seeker-/README.md

-# Historical Landmark Classifier
+# Site Seeker

 ![Sample](sample.jpg)

-Welcome to the Historical Landmark Classifier!
+Welcome to the Site Seeker!
 This web application uses a VGG16-based deep learning model to classify historical landmarks in Iran.
 It's designed to help users identify and learn about these cultural treasures.

 ## Table of Contents